KurumiSerori/wace/README.md

 ### License

 Refer to the LICENSE file (MIT License).
-If the more liberal license is needed then add it as an issue.
+If a liberal license is needed then add it as an issue.